pingbird/notes/notes/opinions/flutter.md

 }
 ```

-The expressiveness of `File('birb.jpg').openRead().pipe(client.response);` is why I love Streams in Dart so much, it has all of the correct behavior I want:
+The expressiveness of `File('birb.jpg').openRead().pipe(client.response);` is why I love using Streams so much, it has all of the correct behavior I want:

 1. Sending happens asynchronously in the background because `await` is omitted, allowing multiple requests to be processed concurrently
 2. No race conditions between creating the stream with [openRead](<[openRead](https://api.dart.dev/stable/2.19.6/dart-io/File/openRead.html)>) and [pipe](https://api.flutter.dev/flutter/dart-async/Stream/pipe.html) listening to it, this is all single-subscription
 3. It is suitable for very large files because openRead reads the file in chunks rather than the entire thing in-memory at once
+4. Closing the socket also closes the file
-4. Slow clients won't cause the file chunks to be buffered in memory more than necessary, when the socket's send buffer is full it pauses the pipe's [StreamSubscription](https://api.dart.dev/stable/2.19.6/dart-async/StreamSubscription-class.html), which causes openRead to stop reading new chunks
+5. Slow clients won't cause the file chunks to be buffered in memory more than necessary, when the socket's send buffer is full it pauses the pipe's [StreamSubscription](https://api.dart.dev/stable/2.19.6/dart-async/StreamSubscription-class.html), which causes openRead to stop reading new chunks

-The last one is particularly difficult to do by hand in other languages because it requires a state machine that the producer has to react to, a really common thing that gets overlooked.
+The last one is particularly difficult to do in other languages because it requires a state machine that the producer has to react to, a really common thing that gets overlooked.
 It is also very common to see Stream implementations (e.g. node.js) that are multi-subscription, which have severe problems like new listeners not getting old values and memory leaks from dangling IO callbacks.

 ## Package Ecosystem